casinthecloud/cas-overlay-demo/README.md

 ## What is this project?

-This project *cas-overlay-demo* has been created to test the CAS server using the [*Maven overlay* mechanism](http://apereo.github.io/cas/5.2.x/installation/Maven-Overlay-Installation.html):
+This *cas-overlay-demo* project has been created to test the CAS server:

 ## Build & test